Lamden/docs/docs/wallet/accounts_linked_create.md

 1. The name of the Dapp
 2. Under the Dapp name is the URL of the website that created the popup.
 You can click it to make sure that it's the same website you were on.
 3. The smart contract that this Dapp will be locked to.
-4. The network the Dapp will be allowed to operate on (Lamden Testnet or Lamden Mainet).
+4. The network the Dapp will be allowed to operate on (Lamden Testnet or Lamden Mainnet).

 Only Click "Next" if:
 1. You have verified that you trust the website that created the popup